 *An Update on these numbers.
 Lisa just went to Readers Studio last weekend in NYC.
 She had a fabulous time, and sold 46 decks!
 So she is headed towards selling one-third of her run in only two months after they have been available.
 So Great.

-The publisher Lisa chose for her deck, Devera, out of Portland, Oregon, is an assisted publishing house.
+The publisher Lisa chose for her deck, Devera, out of Portland, Oregon, is an assisted publishing house (they no longer offer this service, but they do host the wonderful Northwest Tarot Symposium March of each year in Portland, OR).
 That means they offer support in all aspects of production, but you put up your own money to print your products.
 Lisa says they have been wonderful to work with, and take a reasonable percentage of the profits for the benefits they offer.
 Comparatively, classic publishing houses may, or may not, offer the creator an advance, and then the author receives a very small percentage of the profits after costs are covered.
 They also usually retain exclusive rights to your creation while you are under contract with them, sometimes for many years.

 With self-publishing, and assisted self-publishing, you invest more in the beginning, but the returns are much higher.
 You will not have the larger distribution channels classic publishers have, but you also have a lot more control over your products and retain all the rights to your creation.
 Also, printing decks and books is a lot more expensive than books alone, and publisher tend to be conservative in the deck projects they take on.
 For some unique projects, self-publishing may be the only way they can get out into the larger market.
 Early on I sent a proposal for my Oracle of Initiation to the biggest deck publishers and they all declined.
 Some things are just too edgy or visionary to be brought forth by the classic systems.
 This is where crowdsourcing comes in, letting the people choose what products they want to see available.